-- After completing HON 100, and during the next three years, honors students must take one course or tutorial in each of the four modes of inquiry (a total of 12 credit hours).
-An honors course, tutorial or seminar is offered every semester by some of WestConn’s most distinguished professors in at least one of these modes.
-Honors courses may include topics such as the history of violence in America, computers and society, or a course on cognition.
+- After completing HON 100, and during the next three years, honors students must take one course in each of the four modes of inquiry (a total of 12 credit hours).
+Honors courses are offered every semester by some of Western's most distinguished professors in these modes.
+Honors courses may include topics such as climate and civilization, history of music in America, or a course on innovation.

 - Students must also complete three honors activities.
 They may volunteer at a local agency, present at a state or regional conference, tutor students, be an active member of the HSO, or even opt to study abroad.

 - Lastly, students must complete the honors capstone seminar (HON 400) which involves examining an issue from a number of vantage points.

 Students may also apply to participate in a one or two-year associate version of the honors program.
 Requirements include completion of two honors activities, two honors courses and the capstone seminar (HON 400).

 - All courses taken in the honors program, with the exception of the one-credit Honors 100, may be applied toward fulfilling general education credits.

 - Junior and senior honors students may also want to participate in the honors teaching practicum (HON 497) which allows them to serve as teaching assistants in a class within their majors, or the research practicumwhich allows them to work with professors in their fields of interest as research assistants.

 At the heart of the act of knowing lies general epistemes or “modes of inquiry” that organize the way scholars approach and frame the objects or ideas they seek to understand.
 The honors curriculum is designed to expose students to four of these broadly conceived modes and to provide experience in how they shape questions and, ultimately, the methods by which these questions are answered.